-Housing for Persons with a Diagnosis of Mental Retardation
+Housing for Persons with a Diagnosis of Intellectual Disability

 Some of the housing programs and services listed below are designed to meet the needs of individuals and families who already, or are eligible to, receive services through DHS Office of Intellectual Disability (OID).

 Persons of all ages who are registered with the DHS OID will, as part of their Individual Support Plan, already be in discussion with their Supports Coordinator concerning their housing needs and preferences.
-Persons with a diagnosis of mental retardation who want to register with OID should contact OID Intake and Registration at 412-253-1250.
-For more information on the ID (formerly MR) Service System, especially in Allegheny County please go here.
+Persons with a diagnosis of intellectual disability who want to register with OID should contact OID Intake and Registration at 412-253-1250.
+For more information on the ID Service System, especially in Allegheny County please go here.

 Some housing options may include: